nervosnetwork/rfcs/rfcs/0010-eaglesong/0010-eaglesong.md

 # Eaglesong (Proof-of-Work Function for Nervos CKB)

-This documents specifies the Eaglesong hash function as it is to be used in the context of Nervos CKB proof-of-work.
+This document specifies the Eaglesong hash function as it is to be used in the context of Nervos CKB proof-of-work.

  * [Notation](#Notation)
  * [Design Strategies](#Desgin-Strategies)